 Adrenaline, snow capped mountains, cosy chalets and some of the worlds best chocolate.
 Bern, Switzerland’s capital city, is as warm and welcoming as any small mountain town.
 High prices can put some people off but regardless of your budget, Switzerland is a must visit.
 My most memorable travel experience took place in the Swiss Alps and that is what I will be telling you about today.

 Unfortunately for me, I am cursed to always choose to sit on the side of the bus with the worst view.
 Despite this I still got to catch a few glimpses out the window on the other side as we were driving through the Alps.
 It was as if we had driven straight into a postcard.
 It was like that scene in The Simpsons movie where they are driving into Alaska and Homer puts the picture of the map on the window.
 It had all the passive, lone travellers on the bus in awe.

-Couchsurfing is a universally used platform connecting travellers from every country.
+Couchsurfing is a free, universal platform connecting travellers from every country.
 Once you have made an account you can offer to host travellers in your home or you can use it to search for hosts when you travel.

 I have stayed with fellow Couchsurfers quite a few times now and have had lovely experiences.
-It’s a great way to meet other like-minded people to yourself and get a local experience of the city.
+It’s a great way to meet like-minded people and get a local experience of the city.

 Switzerland is not a country that’s particularly budget friendly..
 I somehow managed to spend £12 on a six-inch subway meal and a cookie.
 For my stay in Bern, I decided to look for a friendly couch surfer that would put me up for a couple nights.
 This led me to meeting the wonderful Leon.